Neurology Residency Program

 The residency program prepares the resident to become a qualified specialist in the practice of clinical neurology and/or a clinical neuroscientist and teacher in the academic setting.
 MUSC Neurology residency is a four-year program, which includes an integrated PGY1 year of medicine.
 The PGY1 year includes two months of neurology and allows for a smooth transition from internship to upper levels.
-Five PGY-1 positions are made available each year.
+Six PGY-1 positions are made available each year.

-The Charleston VA in-patient team consists of 1-2 residents along with several medical students.
+The Charleston VA in-patient team consists of 1 to 2 residents along with several medical students.
 Team responsibilities include evaluation of patients in Emergency Care Dept., referrals from Neurology specialty clinics as well as referrals from outside physicians.
 MUH patients are admitted to a dedicated Neurology/Neurosurgery wing, which also includes an active Epilepsy video monitoring unit.
 The services work directly with Physical/Occupational/Speech therapy and Social Work, who are assigned specifically to the Neuro/Neurosurgery subspecialties.